weirenong/simpleinterface/README.md

 ### Memory

-SimpleAgent stores lightweight memory after each turn.
+SimpleInterface stores lightweight memory after each turn.

 The user and assistant summaries are generated together in one compact memory pass to reduce hidden compute.